BobCHub/ios-Weather-App/README.md

 ## What I have learned

-* The Use CocoaPods to manage and use open source code libraries.
+- [x] The Use CocoaPods to manage and use open source code libraries.
-* The use Networking calls.
+- [x] The use Networking calls.
-* The use public web-based APIs to fetch data.
+- [x] The use public web-based APIs to fetch data.
-* Parse data organised in JSON format.
+- [x] Parse data organised in JSON format.
-* Core Location and utilising the iPhone’s inbuilt GPS.
+- [x] Core Location and utilising the iPhone’s inbuilt GPS.
-* Navigation between View Controllers using Segues.
+- [x] Navigation between View Controllers using Segues.
-* The use Delegates and Protocols.
+- [x] The use Delegates and Protocols.
-* How to pass data between View Controllers.
+- [x] How to pass data between View Controllers.
-* The use Switch statements
+* - [x] The use Switch statements

 ## Libraries I used -  [CocoaPods is a dependency manager for Swift](https://cocoapods.org/)